 With the acquisitions of Union Biometrica in May 2001, Genomic Solutions in October 2002, GeneMachines in March 2003 and BioRobotics in September 2003, an increasing portion of our revenues is the result of sales of relatively high-priced products, considered to be capital equipment.
-During 2004 and for the first quarter of 2005, approximately 32% and 30%, respectively, of our revenues were derived from capital equipment products.
-The capital equipment market has a tendency to be volatile and is much more seasonal compared to our traditional catalog business, and, as such, we believe we have experienced, and we believe we will continue to experience, substantial fluctuations in our quarterly revenues.
+These products lines are included in our Capital Equipment Business Segment.
+The capital equipment market has been volatile and is much more seasonal compared to our Apparatus and Instrumentation Business Segment, and, as such, we believe we have experienced, and we believe we will continue to experience, substantial fluctuations in our quarterly revenues from our Capital Equipment Business Segment.
 Reduced demand, delays in purchase orders, receipt, manufacture or shipment of products or receivables collection of these relatively high-priced products have led to substantial variability from quarter to quarter in our revenues, operating results and working capital requirements.